 For the purpose of calculating K-TCD, the own funds requirement shall be determined by the following formula:

 Own funds requirement: α ⋅ EV ⋅RF ⋅CVA

 EV= the exposure value calculated in accordance with Article 27

 RF = the risk factor defined per counterparty type as set out in Green Table.

 CVA = the credit valuation adjustment calculated in accordance with Article 32.

 Central governments, central banks and public sector entities

 Credit institutions and investment firms

-IFR and IFD have clearly been drafted in order to fil a gap in terms of prudential and governance regulation framework.
-The former situation presented some kinds of loophole between Credit Institutions that are subject to CRR / CRD IV, Investment funds that are subject to AIFM and UCITS (these regulations also provide a framework in terms of governance, risk management, remuneration, reporting and disclosure), and MIFID Investment Firms that were subject to none of them until now.
+IFR and IFD have clearly been drafted to fil a gap in terms of prudential and governance regulation framework.
+The former situation presented a regulatory gap between Credit Institutions that are subject to CRR / CRD IV, Investment funds that are subject to AIFM and UCITS (these regulations also provide a framework in terms of governance, risk management, remuneration, reporting and disclosure) for MIFID Investment Firms that were subject to none of these requirements until now.